WeightWatchers has a plan to help employers lower healthcare costs

 As employees flock to medication management for weight loss, employers are questioning how to pay for it while juggling rising healthcare costs — but this famous weight loss platform thinks it has an answer.

 WeightWatchers has been in the employer space for over 35 years as a discounted perk companies can offer their workers.
-But since the fall of 2023, the wellness app, as well as its clinic, are now available as a fully covered employee benefit, offering resources like a diabetes management program and nutrition workshops, as well as prescriptions and clinical guidance for GLP-1 medications.
+But since the fall of 2023, the wellness app and its clinic have been available as a fully covered employee benefit called WeightWatchers for Business; it offers resources like a diabetes management program and nutrition workshops, as well as prescriptions and clinical guidance for GLP-1 medications.

 WeightWatchers believes their offerings can help employees become healthier and control healthcare costs in the process.
 Obesity and unhealthy weight gain are estimated to cost employers and employees $425.5 billion in medical and insurance expenses, disability payments, absenteeism and presentism, according to analytics company Global Data.